tremor-rs/tremor-www/docs/Operations/configuration-walkthrough.md

   "/pipeline/main/{instance}/out": ["/offramp/stdout/{instance}/in"]
 ```

 Ths creates a binding specification.
 Again this does not instantiate the referenced onramps, offramps or pipelines.
-This is also just a blueprint of a connected topology with a unique identifier `default`.
+This is also a blueprint of a connected topology with a unique identifier `default`.

 ## Publish via the REST API / curl